-That texture makes the Sheerscreen ideal for wearing under makeup, with a silky-satin consistency reminiscent of other mineral-based primers like Hourglass' Veil Primer ($54), of which I'm also a huge fan.
+That texture makes the Sheerscreen ideal for wearing under makeup, with a silky-satin consistency reminiscent of other mineral-based primers like Hourglass' Veil Primer ($56), of which I'm also a huge fan.
 When first applied, the Sheerscreen does come out white and requires some fingertip blending but I've found that it almost neutralizes some of my redness which is an extra incentive to apply it in the morning before makeup.
 Gracia says Sheerscreen makes a great base, but suggests letting all sunscreen fully dry before applying makeup to allow it to form a barrier of protection.
 That's how a mineral sunscreen, also known as physical sunscreen, works: the light-blocking minerals form a literal shield that reflects UV rays whereas chemical sunscreens convert and diffuse those UV rays into heat.
-While they usually come down to lifestyle or even daily differences (chemical is better for sweating), there there are some serious bonus benefits to selecting a mineral-based sunscreen formula: the active ingredient, zinc oxide, is gentle on sensitive skin and a soothing natural anti-inflammatory.
-And according to Gracia, "People who have reactive skin or acne-prone skin, the zinc oxide is a soothing agent and tends to work better with those skin types."
+While they usually come down to lifestyle or even daily differences (chemical may be better for sweating), there are some serious bonus benefits to selecting a mineral-based sunscreen formula: one active ingredient, zinc oxide, is gentle on sensitive skin and a soothing natural anti-inflammatory.
+And according to Gracia, for "people who have reactive skin or acne-prone skin, the zinc oxide is a soothing agent and tends to work better with those skin types."

 For as simple and user-friendly as the Sheerscreen is, the journey to the final product wasn't exactly an easy one.
-After the introduction of Supergoop!'s first mineral sunscreen 12 years ago, the team has been on a mission to perfect it down to the silky, barely-detectable formula sitting on my skin as I type on.
+After the introduction of Supergoop!'s first mineral sunscreen 18 years ago, the team has been on a mission to perfect it down to the silky, barely-detectable formula sitting on my skin as I type on.
 "The technology that we're using in this particular formula, our Sheer Matrix technology, what we were able to do with this particular product was loosen up the weave of how tightly packed all those mineral sunscreens are."
 Essentially, the fabric of the sunscreen was stretched to make it feather-light, but that doesn't mean it skimps on the coverage.
 "We're talking microscopic," Gracia explains.
 "We're always staying on top of the latest ingredients and formulation technologies so we can push the boundaries with mineral sunscreen," Gracia says.
 "And I think with Sheerscreen we did just that."

 Doing a 180 from a person whose sunburn philosophy used to be "it'll fade into a tan!" to one who reapplies sunscreen even while flicking through TikTok on the couch feels like a wild turnaround, but it's just a testament to the power of one...dare I say it..super goop.